E-Davies/E-Davies/README.md

 * Afterwards, I want to learn Python 🐍

 ## 💞️ I’m looking for...
-Opportunities in Front End Development.
+Opportunities in Front End pr Full Stack Development.

 ## 📫 How to reach me...
 Via the [contact me form](https://e-davies.github.io/react-portfolio/) on my portfolio.